What Is Arms Control?

 - Entered into force: 1975

-- Goal: The BWC bans producing and using all biological weapons and calls for the elimination of existing stockpiles.
+- Goal: The BWC bans producing and using all biological weapons and calls for eliminating existing stockpiles.

 - Significance: The BWC was the first international treaty to ban producing an entire type of weapon.
 Although the arms control agreement has been violated—notably by the Soviet Union, which maintained a supply of biological weapons—most countries have adhered to the convention, particularly given the massive and indiscriminate threat posed by biological weapons.